 In healthy subjects, administration of a single dose of 250 mg ivosidenib and 200 mg itraconazole once daily for 18 days increased the ivosidenib AUC by 169% (90% CI: 145, 195) with no change in Cmax.
 Concomitant administration of moderate or strong CYP3A4 inhibitors increases plasma concentrations of ivosidenib.
 This may increase the risk of QTc interval prolongation and suitable alternatives that are not moderate or strong CYP3A4 inhibitors should be considered whenever possible during treatment with Tibsovo.
 Patients should be treated with caution and closely monitored for QTc interval prolongation if use of a suitable alternative is not possible.
 If use of moderate or strong CYP3A4 inhibitors cannot be avoided, the recommended dose of ivosidenib should be reduced to 250 mg once daily (see sections 4.2 and 4.4).

-Moderate CYP3A4 inhibitors include: aprepitant, ciclosporin, diltiazem, erythromycin, fluconazole, grapefruit and grapefruit juice, isavuconazole, verapamil.
+Moderate CYP3A4 inhibitors include: aprepitant, ciclosporin, diltiazem, erythromycin, fluconazole, grapefruit and grapefruit juice, isavuconazole, verapamil, atazanavir.

 Strong CYP3A4 inhibitors include: clarithromycin, itraconazole, ketoconazole, posaconazole, ritonavir, voriconazole.